olibartfast/multi_object_tracking/README.md

 # Multi-Object Tracking

-Repo created to test multiobject trackers, starting with SORT and ByteTrack with code based on references below.
+Repo created to wrap and test multiobject trackers, starting with SORT, ByteTrack and BoTSORT with code based on references below.

 ## Dependencies
 Opencv, Eigen3,  basic Yolov5 exported to onnx for detection task.